“We’re experts in vehicle charging”

 “Be proactive and think ahead", says Carl-Fredrik Gyllenhammar.

-Sustainable Advice
+Sustainable advice

 Holtab not only builds and equips the secondary substation itself but also handles groundwork and site preparation.
 Once the secondary substation is in place, we take care of installation and commissioning, and we’re on hand afterwards for service and future upgrades.